-Ensher et al. (2001) found that employees’ job satisfaction, organizational commitment, and willingness to go above what is expected of them, are all negatively affected by employee perceptions that they have experienced discrimination from a co-worker, supervisor, or the organization.
+Ensher et al. (2001) found that employees’ job satisfaction, organizational commitment, and willingness to go above are all negatively affected by employee perceptions that they have experienced discrimination from a coworker, supervisor, or the organization.

-Peakon's recommendation is to add the Diversity and Inclusion question set alongside Engage and measure this on a continuous basis.
+We recommend you to add the diversity and inclusion question set alongside the engagement question set, and measure results on a continuous basis.

-Editable attributes can be used to collect sensitive attributes to segment Diversity and Inclusion scores by different employee groups to act on the groups that may feel less included, and therefore, have a higher probability of leaving the organization.
+You can use editable attributes to collect sensitive attributes (Example: Ethnicity), to help you segment diversity and inclusion scores by different employee groups.
+This enables you to act on the groups that feel less included and have a higher probability of leaving the organization.